Vixel2006/vixel2006/README.md

 ## 📈 **Current Projects**

-🔹 **Neura** - A Tensor framework for deep learning purposes using Python and CUDA.
+🔹 **Nawah** - A Tensor framework for deep learning purposes using Python and CUDA.

 🔹 **transformers** - Open-Source contribution to the huggingface transformers module, working on fixing bugs and implementing new features.